BrightID/BrightID-Constitution/README.md

     1. To enable this, we need to restrict pushes to release branches to BrightID Main DAO's agent.
 1. Deployment of the [reference app](https://github.com/BrightID/BrightID) and [BrightID's nodes](https://github.com/BrightID/BrightID-Node) (NodeOne)
     1. These functions need to be restricted to BrightID Main DAO's agent (or automatically triggered by pushes).
-1. Voting in other organizations
-    1. Aragon Governance DAOs using ANT tokens.
-    1. Panvala Grants using PAN tokens.
 1. Managing BrightID's cryptocurrency finances
     1. [Here is a description of the structure of the BrightID Main DAO and sub-DAOs.](https://docs.google.com/document/d/1F8rrUcrAIsKEVmxvfx8sLf2JyqAmtoAmfssDwZ0b2TM/edit?usp=sharing)
 1. Setting the token and price used for purchasing sponsorships through the sponsorship smart contract.
 The initial token and price will be 1 DAI, but that will need to change due to scalability issues and inflation.
 The following guidelines apply.